 Half-Time and Part-Time Externships

 Half-time (6 units) and part-time (3 or 4 units) externships are permitted in federal courts (Ninth Circuit U.S. Court of Appeals; U.S. District Court, Northern District of California, including bankruptcy judges), the California Supreme Court, the California Courts of Appeal, and California Superior Courts.
-The 6-unit option is unavailable during the summer session.
+The 6 unit option is unavailable during the summer session.

-To receive credit for the externship, judicial externs are required to attend a two-day Judicial Process Orientation, which takes place shortly before or at the beginning of the semester.
+To receive credit for the externship, judicial externs are required to attend a one-day Judicial Orientation, which takes place shortly before or at the beginning of the semester.
 Externs also must submit evaluations and weekly timesheets, meet individually with the Director and Assistant Professor for the Externships, and complete other assignments as directed.